ulixee/hero/docs/help/migration-guide.md

 ## Replay

-If you were using Replay with SecretAgent (sorry Windows users...), it's now part of the new ChromeAlive! tooling.
-You can download the [Ulixee.app](https://github.com/ulixee/platform/releases/latest.md) install, or you can add `@ulixee/apps-chromealive-core` and `@ulixee/miner` to your `devDependencies` and start a local server.
-This will add a bar to a headed version of Chrome when you're developing.
+If you were using Replay with SecretAgent (sorry Windows users...), it's now part of the new Ulixee Desktop tooling.
+You can download the [Ulixee.app](https://github.com/ulixee/platform/releases/latest.md) install.

 [miner]: https://ulixee.org/docs/miner